Azure-breasted pitta: Habitat and conservation status

 IUCN has assessed this bird as Vulnerable with the population being estimated at 2,500 to 9,999 mature individuals remaining.
 This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.
-The most effected part of its range is Bohol which only has 4% forest cover remaining.
+The most affected part of its range is Bohol which only has 4% forest cover remaining.

-Only a few areas are protected in Rajah Sikatuna Protected Landscape in Bohol and Samar Island Natural Park but actual protection and enforcement from illegal logging and hunting are lax.
+Occurs in a few protected areas in Rajah Sikatuna Protected Landscape in Bohol and Samar Island Natural Park but actual protection and enforcement from illegal logging and hunting are lax.

+Conservation actions proposed are to do fieldwork and exploration to better understand its status and distribution.
+It's also recommended that its preference for limestone areas be further studied.